Research Experience for Teachers

 Northwestern University, Evanston Campus

-Does the idea of gaining research experience at a university lab sound exciting to you?
-The Baxter Center's Research Experience for Teachers (RET) is a 2-week paid program that gives local teachers the opportunity to participate in a "tasting menu" of experiments with researchers from Northwestern University's Center for Synthetic Biology and work on classroom materials development with Baxter Center staff.
-Pending grant renewal, the 2025 RET will run July 21-August 1 on Northwestern's Evanston campus.
+Does the idea of gaining research experience in university labs sound exciting to you?
+The Baxter Center for Science Education's Research Experience for Teachers (RET) is a 2-week paid program that gives local teachers the opportunity to participate in a "tasting menu" of experiments, primarily with researchers from Northwestern University's Center for Synthetic Biology, and develop related experiences to bring back to their classrooms.
 (Check out a story about the 2024 RET here!)